 When I moved into my house, I found something crazy in my basement.
 The previous owners had mounted a pegboard to the wall above a workbench and painted it bright orange.
 Yikes.
 I ignored it.
 Fast forward a few years and we’re ready to use the workbench.
 But it was covered with stuff.
-We looked up, saw all the little pegs on the pegboard, and began hanging stuff up on the pegboard.
+We looked up, saw all the little pegs on the pegboard and began hanging stuff up on the pegboard.
 The SURFACE WAS CLEARED OFF IN MINUTES.
 Since then, I’ve become a believer in pegboards.
-I’m about to install a HUGE pegboard in my craft room and I’ve been researching them extensively.
+And I just installed a very LARGE framed pegboard in my craft room, before which I’d researched them extensively.
 So I present my Ultimate Pegboard Organization Guide for Craft Rooms!

 Why Does Pegboard Organization Rock So Hard?